About the School

 - Our Early Childhood Program specifically targets the critical years of zero to five.
 Classes are multi-sensory, developmentally appropriate, creative, and fun!

-- Our Children and Teens Program offers a variety of classes, including ballet and modern, for the serious dance student as well as those who want fun, exercise, and the chance to develop dance and movement skills in a non-threatening and positive environment.
+- Our Children and Teens Program offers a variety of classes, including ballet, modern, hip hop, and tap for the serious dance student as well as those who want fun, exercise, and the chance to develop dance and movement skills in a non-threatening and positive environment.

 - Our Adult Program welcomes novice and experienced dancers.
 Whether you want to develop or fine-tune dance skills, foster creative growth, or strengthen body and mind, the Creative Dance Center’ s Adult Program has the right class for you.